 - How and when can students access IT support services?

 - How can I access software I'd normally go to an on-campus lab for?
 E.g., SPSS, NVIVO, MS Project, Adobe Creative Suite etc.

 - I don’t have internet access where I am living.
-How can I study remotely?
+How can I study online?

 - I don’t have a laptop or home computer.
-How can I study remotely?
+How can I study online?

-- Where can I find help for remote learning tools like Webex, Zoom and Moodle?
+- Where can I find help for online learning tools like Webex, Zoom and Moodle?

-- Can we still access computer labs on campus?
+- Can we access computer labs on campus?